cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 An important part of the project right now is the formalization and audit preparation:

-- **Internal audit** has started with involvement of two persons from Charles Morgan's team, each one addressing different part of Hydra:
+- **Internal audit** has started with involvement of two persons from IOG IT team, each one addressing different part of Hydra:

   - One auditor is working on the project as a whole, targeting potential vulnerabilities with the off-chain code, the